Judge overturns Georgia's ban on abortion around 6 weeks

-ATLANTA (AP) — A judge overturned Georgia’s ban on abortion starting around six weeks into a pregnancy, ruling Tuesday that it violated the U.S. Constitution and U.S. Supreme Court precedent when it was enacted and was therefore void.
+ATLANTA (AP) — A judge overturned Georgia’s ban on abortion starting around six weeks into a pregnancy, ruling Tuesday that it violated the U.S. Constitution and U.S. Supreme Court precedent when it was enacted three years ago and was therefore void.

-Fulton County Superior Court Judge Robert McBurney's ruling took effect immediately statewide, though the state attorney general's office said it planned to appeal.
+Fulton County Superior Court Judge Robert McBurney's ruling took effect immediately statewide, though the state attorney general's office said it filed an appeal.
 The ban had been in effect since July.

+The American Civil Liberties Union of Georgia, which represented doctors and advocacy groups that had asked McBurney to throw out the law, said it expects abortions past six weeks of pregnancy to resume Wednesday at some clinics.

+Kara Richardson, a spokesperson for Georgia Attorney General Chris Carr, said in an email that the office filed a notice of appeal and "will continue to fulfill our duty to defend the laws of our state in court.”

+Andrea Young, executive director of the ACLU of Georgia, said Tuesday was a “great day for Georgia women and for all Georgians.”

+“Today their right to make decisions for their own bodies, health, and families is vindicated,” Young said in a statement.

+Rep. Ed Setzler, the Republican from Atlanta suburb of Acworth who sponsored the law, said he was confident the state Supreme Court would overrule McBurney and reinstate the ban.

-It prohibited most abortions once a “detectable human heartbeat” was present.
-Cardiac activity can be detected by ultrasound in cells within an embryo that will eventually become the heart as early as six weeks into a pregnancy.
-That means most abortions in Georgia were effectively banned at a point before many women knew they were pregnant.
+The law prohibited most abortions once a “detectable human heartbeat” was present.
+Cardiac activity can be detected by ultrasound in cells within an embryo that will eventually become the heart around six weeks into a pregnancy.
+That means most abortions in Georgia were effectively banned at a point before many people knew they were pregnant.

-Kara Richardson, a spokesperson for Georgia Attorney General Chris Carr, said in an email that the office intends to pursue an “immediate appeal.”

-Georgia's law was passed by state lawmakers and signed by Republican Gov. Brian Kemp in 2019 but had been blocked from taking effect until the Supreme Court overturned Roe v.
+Georgia's law was passed by state lawmakers and signed by Kemp in 2019 but had been blocked from taking effect until the Supreme Court overturned Roe v.
 Wade, which had protected the right to an abortion for nearly 50 years.

 The 11th U.S. Circuit Court of Appeals allowed Georgia to begin enforcing its abortion law just over three weeks after the high court’s decision in June.

-Abortion clinics in the state remained open, but providers said they were turning many women away because cardiac activity had been detected.
-Those women could then either travel to another state for an abortion or continue with their pregnancies.
+Abortion clinics remained open, but providers said they were turning many people away because cardiac activity had been detected.
+They could then either travel to another state for an abortion or continue with their pregnancies.

-During a two-day trial in October, abortion providers told McBurney the ban was causing distress to women denied the procedure and confusion among doctors.
+During a two-day trial in October, abortion providers told McBurney the ban was distressing women denied the procedure and confusing doctors.

 McBurney wrote in his ruling that when the law was enacted, “everywhere in America, including Georgia, it was unequivocally unconstitutional for governments — federal, state, or local — to ban abortions before viability.”

-He wrote that the state’s law “did not become the law of Georgia when it was enacted and it is not the law of Georgia now.”
+Therefore, the state’s law “did not become the law of Georgia when it was enacted and it is not the law of Georgia now,” he wrote.

-McBurney did leave the door open for the state Legislature to revisit the ban.
+McBurney did leave the door open for the legislature to revisit the ban.

 Now that the Supreme Court has overturned Roe v.
 Wade, the prohibition on abortions provided for in the 2019 law “may someday become the law of Georgia,” he wrote.